-Mr W was provided with a document from a UK law firm headed Report on Principal Terms of Documentation Salinas Sea Cape Verde.
+Also dated February 2013, Mr B was provided with a document from a UK law firm headed Report on Principal Terms of Documentation Salinas Sea Cape Verde.
+This showed Mr B was paying just over £27,000 for a 25% share in a unit in the Salinas Sea development.